camdencheek/fre/README.md

 The algorithm is also very similar to the cache replacement problem, and a more formal treatment of the math behind it can be found in this [IEEE article](https://ieeexplore.ieee.org/document/970573) (sorry for the paywall).

-This algorithm calculates the frecency score of each directory as the sum of the weights of each visit to that directory.
-The weight of a visit decays exponentially with time, causing more recently visited directories to be ranked higher.
-Additionally, by leveraging some special properties of exponential decay, we can collapse this number down into a single stored number for each directory so we don't have to store every time each directory was visited.
-I'll hopefully get around to writing a blog post about this in the near future.